+Amethyst was a highly valued gemstone until large deposits were found in Brazil in the 1800s.
+Its value is mostly derived from the quality of its color.
+Its rarest variety is a deep purple called “Deep Russian.”
 Even fine amethyst has a relatively modest price tag.
 Large amethyst gemstones remain affordable as the price per carat does not rise much as the stone gets larger in size.
 This makes owning stunning jewelry pieces within most amethyst lovers’ price range.

 Amethyst is the gemstone that most people associate with the color purple.
 However the stone color ranges from a deep cool blue to a reddish-purple.
 It is also often referred to as “raspberry” in color.

 You will want your beautiful amethyst to be shiny and bright.
 We recommend that you use mild dishwashing liquid in hot water.
 Submerge your amethyst birthstone in the solution.
 Let the amethyst soak in the solution for approximately 15 minutes to allow the mild soap to dissolve grime from the stone’s surface.
 Then scrub the entire rock gently with a soft bristle brush, such as a clean soft toothbrush.
 This will give you a glowing amethyst piece of jewelry.